Eonil/DataSignalGraph.Swift/README.md

 State-ful Signals
 -----------------
-State-ful signals presume you're sening signals to represent mutable state, and represent it by sening multiple states over time.
+State-ful signals presume you're sending signals to represent mutable state, and representin it by sening multiple immutable states over time.
 It also presumes you cannot access the signal origin, so you cannot get current state of the origin.

 With these premises, signals are designed to allow receivers can reconstruct full state by accumulating them.
-To make tracking easier, signals are usually sent in form of mutation commands rather then state snapshot.
+To make tracking clear and easier, signals are usually sent in form of mutation commands rather then state snapshot.

 State signals usually have three cases.